Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Multi-Touch Attribution

-If you set `saveParamsReferrerOncePerSession` to `false` in your JavaScript SDK configuration, the SDK will always capture any new values from the user.
+If you set `saveParamsReferrerOncePerSession` to `false` in your JavaScript SDK configuration, the SDK always capture any new values from the user.
 This updates these user properties throughout a session if they change:

 - `utm_source`
 - `utm_medium`